 Minimise the impact of mental ill health on work and life

-*Please note that the one day and half day courses are not tailored to an armed forces environment.
+*Please note that the MHFA Champions and Mental Health Aware courses are not tailored to an armed forces environment.
 They have been designed to work across sectors.